natrixdev/Discord-Server-Boost-Botter/README.md

 Boost your Discord server with nitro bot accounts.

-# We give you free tokens in [this file](https://github.com/natrixdev/Discord-Server-Boost-Botter/blob/main/tokens.txt)

 ### Config:
-Please note : tokens in the tokens.txt file are free tokens that can be already used.
-Use your tokens to use the script.
-The modules should install automatically, if you have a problem feel free to send me a dm on discord `natrix#4526`
+You need to have working tokens in your 1m_tokens and / or in your 3m_tokens file.

 ## Note:
-<br>you need to have working tokens in the tokens.txt file, for the boosting tool they need to have nitro boost.
+<br>Tokens need to be real and have nitro.